 - Steel sleeve repairing technique of underwater concrete

-Procedure of Surface Spalling Repair of Underwater ConcreteThe basic procedures of surface spalling repair technique might include:
+The procedure of Surface Spalling Repair of Underwater ConcreteThe basic procedures of surface spalling repair technique might include:

 - Apply a bonding coat.